The-X-School/Data-Filtering-Challenge/README.md

     --threshold=0.79
     ```

     The resulting data should be stored in `wesley/preselect_detokenized`, in a few jsonl files.
-The resulting data should already be in the right format to use to train the model.
+It should already be in the right format to use to train the model.
 Our version of the train.sh script is located in the Data-Filtering-Challenge repository if needed to run training/evaluation with the data.